 What if I told you there was a magical, glow-boosting product sitting just one click away?
-And not a pricey, only-Mariah-Carey-can-afford-it type product, but a sitting-in-your-local-Boots-type buy?
+And not a pricey, only-Mariah-Carey-can-afford-it type product, but a sitting-in-your-local-drugstore-type buy?
 It basically gives you that summer glow all year round.
 I know.
 You want it, right?
 Thing is, it’s been right there all along; it’s just not raved about enough.
 But that’s all about to change.

 I have always had troublesome (let’s call a spade, a spade: acne-prone) skin.
-I’ve tried a lot of products, but the one type of product has made the most difference has to be facial peels.
+I’ve tried a lot of products, but one type of product that has made the most difference has to be facial peels.
 Not the scary kind, the one that Samantha from Sex and the City put on the map, but the gentle at-home facial peels you can use a couple of times a week, or in some cases daily (they are the best type because I am addicted) that leave your skin glowing.

 A common problem for women with blemish-prone skin or those prone to blocked pores is that our skin cells don't renew fast enough.
 Sadly, as we age this rate just gets slower and slower, leaving all of us with dull-looking complexions.
 You know when you peer into the mirror and just look tired?
 Oftentimes it’s the dead skin buildup that’s to blame.
-While these peels can’t turn back time (they won’t speed up cell turnover) or gain you any lost sleep, they will slough away the dead skin cells, pollution and any leftover grime collecting on the surface that’s dulling your complexion.
+While these peels can’t turn back time (they won’t speed up cell turnover) or gain you any lost sleep, they will slough away the dead skin cells, pollution, and any leftover grime collecting on the surface that’s dulling your complexion.
 They help fake that lost sleep, leaving you looking refreshed.
 The gentle exfoliating action softens the look of fine lines, too.

 I know what you’re thinking, so how do they differ from a scrub?
 Peels tend to use some type of acid (sounds scary, but it’s not) often derived from fruits to dissolve and lift away dead skin, while a mechanical scrub (one with beads) physically lifts them away.
 I find with a peel you get a more consistent, all-over exfoliating effect, plus some scrubs can feel quite scratchy and leave some complexions prone to redness looking a tad pink.

-I’m never without a variety of peels in my bathroom cabinet, by my bed, in my travel wash bag (I need to be near them at all times, #addicted*).
-The thing is with consistent use, over time, skin is left with a permanent glow.
-You see, plenty have ingredients that zero in on pigmentation, soothe redness and just generally make you appear as if you’ve had a facial, every single day.
+I’m never without a variety of peels in my bathroom cabinet, by my bed, in my travel wash bag (I need to be near them at all times, #addicted).
+The thing is, with consistent use over time, skin is left with a permanent glow.
+You see, plenty have ingredients that zero in on pigmentation, soothe redness, and just generally make you appear as if you’ve had a facial, every single day.
 Also, by clearing the way with a peel, any skincare product you apply after should penetrate more efficiently.

 I love these peel pads, they are super handy to pop in your gym bag or keep on your bedside table.
-They contain 20% glycolic acid, which works fast to minimise pores, prevent breakouts, and soften the look of fine lines.
+They contain 20% glycolic acid, which works fast to minimize pores, prevent breakouts, and soften the look of fine lines.
 New to peels?
 You may experience a little tingling, but it's quite satisfying.
 The pads are enriched with vitamin E and aloe vera to soothe the complexion.

 Another night peel, these individually wrapped pads are ideal for travel.
-They're pricey, yes, but the winning combination of ferulic acid and retinol (the gold standard anti-ageing ingredient) means you'll see results worth paying for: fewer lines, a clarity to the skin and a healthy glow.
+They're pricey, yes, but the winning combination of ferulic acid and retinol (the gold standard anti-aging ingredient) means you'll see results worth paying for: fewer lines, a clarity to the skin and a healthy glow.
 Also, you only need to use the pads two to three times per week, so the box could last you over two months.

-The alpha hydroxy acid comes in the bottle, and the pads in the pot are dry until you douse them in the liquid.
+The alpha-hydroxy acid comes in the bottle, and the pads in the pot are dry until you douse them in the liquid.
 This means that the pads are as potent as possible, expect some mild tingling (but, hey, then you know it's working).
-The formula is shot through with Aminofil, an ingredient proven to gently plump the skin over time, making this the perfect choice if fine lines are your real bug bear.
+The formula is shot through with Aminofil, an ingredient proven to gently plump the skin over time, making this the perfect choice if fine lines are your real bugbear.